 If you don’t want to wait 6 years to get an EU passport, and you have about $1.2 million laying around, you can buy a passport from Malta.
 This is a much more complex process, but also much faster.

 If you can’t put in the time for Malta, you can buy a passport from St. Lucia for about $140,000.
-This is one of the most efficient citizenship for purchase programs available in 2017.
+This is one of the most efficient citizenship for purchase programs available.
 They also have a bond program with an investment of $500,000.
+Listen to this interview for more information on how to buy a Second Passport.

-The catch with Nicaragua is that you must spend 6 months a year for 2 years in country.
+The catch with Nicaragua is that you must spend 6 months a year for 2 years in the country.
 If you can’t put in the time, consider Panama with an investment of $20,000.
 This program was modeled after Portugal and allows you to apply for citizenship after 5 years.
 Also like Portugal, Panama doesn’t have a physical presence requirement.
-For more information, see: Best Panama Residency by Investment Program.
+For more information on Panama, see: Best Panama Residency by Investment Program.